ChunduriShyam/MaskDetection/README.md

 - `test/` - Contains the test dataset used in model evaluation.
 - `models/` - Saved model files and weights.
 - `requirements.txt` - Required Python libraries for the project.
-- `main.sh` - A Bash script to set up the environment and run the model.
+- `app.py` - A python main script to run the model.
+- `model_download.py` - A python script to download trained CNN models from google drive to models/ folder.

 ## Setup and Installation